mlnrt/himalayan-database-neo4j-import-tool/docs/SCHEMA.md

 - `sponsor`: the sponsor of the expedition.
 - `approach`: the approach used by the expedition.
 - `basecampDate`: the date of the expedition arrived at base camp.
-- `summitDate`: the date of the expedition reached the summit.
+- `summitDate`: the date the expedition reached the summit.
-- `summitTime`: the time of the expedition reached the summit.
+- `summitTime`: the time the expedition reached the summit.
 - `terminationDate`: the date of the expedition’s termination.
 - `terminationNote`: the primary reason that the expedition was terminated.
 Refer to the Himalayan Database Program Guide for Windows Himal 2.5 for the list of possible values.